knsnisa/teachable-machine-model/README.md

 - Expand dataset to include different lighting conditions and hand positions.
 - Train the model with additional gestures.
 - Deploy as a web-based application for real-time hand gesture recognition.

-## Contributing
-If you'd like to contribute, feel free to fork the repository, improve the model, and submit a pull request!

-## License
-This project is released under the MIT License.